Related videos:

 This week, Cuba received a shipment of humanitarian aid from China, amid a food and energy crisis that the could lead to a collapse of essential services.

-Vidal made it clear that Havana is willing to negotiate "on any other topic" with one exception: "Issues related to our internal order are the exclusive domain of the Cuban people and only the Cuban people."
+Vidal made it clear that Havana is willing to negotiate "on any other topic" with one exception: "Issues related to our internal order are the exclusive competence of the Cuban people and only the Cuban people."

 Filed under: